chaintope/tapyrus-signer/doc/federation.md

 ### Re-create aggregated public key and secret.

-Federation members, including the new signer, regenerate the aggregated public key and the secret in the same procedure as Step 2-Step 4 in [How to set up new Tapyrus Signer Network](./setup.md).
+Federation members, including the new signer, regenerate the aggregated public key and the secret in the same procedure as [Generate Aggregate public key and Node secret share for Tapyrus-signer network](./setup.md#generate-aggregate-public-key-and-node-secret-share-for-tapyrus-signer-network).
-Note that the same node public key can be used for the existing signer, so Step 2 is not required.
-However, for a new signer, a key pair needs to be created in Step 2.
+Note that the same node public key can be used for the existing signer, so Step 1 is not required.
+However, for a new signer, a key pair needs to be created in Step 1.

 ### Updating the aggregated public key for existing signers